normandyxo/uvita-runs/_drafts/returning-to-work-after-ankle-surgery.md

 ## Prerequisites
 **1. Doctor's all clear**

   Before even considering going back to work, you must get the ok from your attending physician.
 Depending on your workplace, you may need a return to work note from your doctor.
+Make sure to ask both your work's HR department and your doctor about what is required.

 **2. Some way to get around**